hanabi/hanabi.github.io/docs/level_19/charms.md

 title: Charms
 ---

-- A *Charm* refers to a *Signal Shift* blind-play in which someone plays an unrelated card from their *Fourth Finesse Position*.
+- A *Charm* refers to a blind-play in which someone plays an unrelated card from their *Fourth Finesse Position*.
 For example, if a player's hand is completely unclued, their *Fourth Finesse Position* is slot 4.
+- *Charms* fall outside of the *Signal Shift* framework.
+Instead, playing from *Fourth Finesse Position* is required in order to disambiguate the clue from being a *Finesse*, *Ejection*, or *Discharge*.
 - Just like a *Bluff*, a *Charm* can only be performed on the very next player.

 ### 4 Charm